tobias-weiss-ai-xr/opendesk-edu/README.md

 # Component specific documentation

 We want to provide more information per component in separate, component specific `README.md` files.
 In order to establish a common view on the components we are going to cover various aspects:

-- **Component overview**: Should provide a quick introduction with the components prerequisites and subcomponents (f.e. pods).
+- **Component overview**: Shall provide a quick introduction including the components prerequisites and subcomponents (f.e. pods).
-- **Resources**: Will contain link to the components upstream documentation, the helm chart and image locations.
+- **Resources**: Will contain a link to the components upstream documentation, the helm chart and image locations.
 - **Operational Capabilities**
   - **Install**: The components installs within the SWP.
   - **Restart**: Deleting and restarting pods works seamlessly.